-Example: Yugoslavia is a friendly neutral for the Allies and an unfriendly neutral for the Axis. that the territory has joined, and use that power's infantry units to represent these forces.
+When a neutral territory is invaded, it's no longer considered neutral and immediately becomes part of the alliance opposing the power that attacked it.
+For example, if Germany attacked Yugoslavia, Yugoslavia would join the Allies.
+Also, its standing army units are immediately placed in it.
+Choose any power from among those on the side that the territory has joined, and use that power's infantry units to represent these forces.
 The player that controls the chosen power will control the territory's units for the duration of the battle.
 This player places the territory's units on the board and manages them when they conduct combat.
 Don't mix or confuse the territory's units with the units of another power, including the power managing the territory's pieces on the board.

 Capturing an unfriendly neutral gives the capturing player the IPC income of the territory.
 The invading power places its national control marker on the territory, and its national production level is adjusted upward by the value of the captured territory.

 If the attack upon the formerly neutral territory is unsuccessful (the territory is not captured), any remaining defending units stay in the territory but can't move.
-The territory remains uncontrolled (place a national control marker on it face down to indicate its new status) but is considered friendly to powers on the side it's now allied with.
-Units belonging to those powers can move into it and take control of it and its remaining units in the same way as if it were a friendly neutral.
-Strict Neutrals: Sweden, Turkey, and Switzerland are examples of strict neutrals.
+The territory remains uncontrolled (place a national control marker on it face down to indicate its new status), but units from the side it's now allied with can move into it and take control of it and its remaining units in the same way as if it were a friendly neutral.

+Strict Neutrals

+Sweden, Turkey, and Switzerland are examples of strict neutrals.
 They have no particular leaning toward one side or the other.
 These neutrals can be controlled only by invading them.
 Strict neutrals are treated in exactly the same way as unfriendly neutrals, with one exception.
 An attack by either alliance on a strict neutral territory (whether successful or not) will result in all remaining strict neutrals immediately becoming pro-Allies or pro-Axis, depending on who violated the strict neutral's neutrality.
 For example, if Germany attacks Sweden, all the other strict neutrals on the map would take on a pro-Allies status for all purposes.
-Once any formerly neutral territory becomes controlled by a major power, the rules regarding neutral territories no longer apply to it.
-It's treated like any other territory, with the exception that it has no "original" controller (even if it was initially biased toward one side or the other).
-In other words, it may only be captured, never liberated, and a major industrial complex may never be built in it.
-SETUP CHARTS